How can we design a user-friendly tool for special collections?

 How did research shape the design?

-Not having direct contact with users meant we were instilling a lot of information from other data, but this was a good first step for the organization to begin thinking of users.
+Not having direct contact with users meant we were instilling a lot of information from other sources, but this was a good first step for the organization.

 Digital tools and resources were not being used, but without further user insights we did not have enough information to determine why.